pmorelli92/poc-aws-cognito-idp/README.md

 # PoC of using AWS Cognito with IDP

-Repository used in the following video blog: TBD
+Repository used in the following video blog: https://youtu.be/s5VTyRYXMJI

 ## How to update the Lambda